Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 ## Enabling Device Provisioning Service client (DPS)

-To enable DPS with symmetric keys (which is what this sample uses when DPS is configured), use the cmake flags `-Duse_prov_client=ON -Dhsm_type_symm_key=ON -Drun_e2e_tests=OFF `
+To enable DPS with symmetric keys (which is what this sample uses when DPS is configured), use the CMake flags `-Duse_prov_client=ON -Dhsm_type_symm_key=ON -Drun_e2e_tests=OFF `

-If you are building connection string only authentication, these extra cmake flags are not required.
+If you are building connection string only authentication, these extra CMake flags are not required.

 ## Caveats